 Littles can play hide and seek around the native plant garden, while caregivers soak up views of the glittering inner harbour.
 In the back courtyard you’ll find a sampling of Victoria’s tastiest food trucks.

-About a block away from the Inner Harbour, Victoria has a miniature museum.
-Miniature World has teeny tiny displays that pique the interests of all ages.
+About a block away from the Inner Harbour, lies Miniature World, an intriguing museum sporting teeny tiny displays that pique the interests of all ages.
 There are close to 100 intricately designed dioramas that take you back to fairytale lands and iconic events in history.
 Peer into Dickenson London, Indigenous Peoples villages and the construction of the CP Railway across Canada.

 There are many places to take afternoon or high tea in Victoria, but Fairmont Empress pulls out all the stops.
 But before we get into that, let me explain the difference between high tea and afternoon tea.